The Jomvu-Mombasa superhighway will be constructed along the Northern Corridor between Mombasa and Mariakani

 Another on-going project in the Kenya’s coastal town is the construction of the Sh2.7 billion Moi International Airport/Port Reitz access road which will provide a crucial lint to the new second container depot terminal in Mombasa.

 Other ongoing road projects in the county include the Sh2.7 billion Port Reitz/Moi International Airport access road that will provide a key link to the newly constructed second container terminal which will require Steel Fabrication as well.

 Jomvu-Mombasa superhighway to be complete in 2019

 The Kenya Highway authority (KenHa) has indicated that construction of the Jomvu-Mombasa superhighway, which starts in 2017, will be complete by August 2019.
-This will turn the single-two roadway into a dual carriageway with six lanes to ease transportation of cargo in the next 900 days.
+This will turn the single-two roadway into a dual carriageway with six lanes to ease transportation of cargo and cranes Perth in the next 900 days.

 It will also provide a provision for non-motorized transport network and adjacent truck parking areas including service lanes to improve accessibility to surrounding business areas and port related activity centers such as Container Freight Stations (CFSs).